Complaints Policy

 Policy details

-A complaint is an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by Amplius, it’s colleagues or those acting on its behalf, affecting an individual customer or a group of customers (Housing Ombudsman Code 1.2).
+A complaint can be received from anyone who is a customer and is defined as an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by Amplius, it’s colleagues or those acting on its behalf, affecting an individual customer or a group of customers.

-A customer does not need to use the word complaint for it to be treated as such.
-Whenever a customer expresses dissatisfaction, Amplius will give them the choice to make a complaint.
+When making a complaint, a customer does not have to use the word complaint for it to be treated as such.
+If a customer expresses dissatisfaction, we will give them the choice to make a complaint.
+Examples of where a complaint may be made include:

 We will accept a complaint unless there is a valid reason not to do so.